photoprism/photoprism-docs/docs/user-guide/organize/people.md

-PhotoPrism detects faces while indexing and then groups them by similarity.
-This may take a while, depending on how many pictures you have.
+# People

+Discover long-forgotten shots!
+Our [latest version](../../release-notes.md) includes facial recognition that lets you find pictures of your family and friends.
+New faces are detected as you scan your library.
+They are then grouped by similarity, so you can quickly match them to people.

 !!! tldr ""
+    Grouping faces to clusters may take a while, depending on your hardware and how many pictures you have.
-    Face clusters are automatically optimized in the background, for example after new faces have been identified, you've reported a conflict, or new files have been added to your library.
+    It can also cause a temporarily high CPU load.
+Existing clusters will be automatically optimized in the background, for example after new faces have been identified, you've reported a bad match, or new files have been added to your library.

 ## People Section ##